Butler, New Jersey: Education

 Butler High School with 455 students in grades 9-12.

 Students from Bloomingdale attend Butler High School as part of a sending/receiving relationship with the Bloomingdale School District.

 St. Anthony of Padua School was a Catholic school operated under the auspices of the Roman Catholic Diocese of Paterson that was closed in June 2012 in the face of declining enrollment, after having served the community for 130 years.

-Since March 2020, the Butler Public Schools have been shut due to the novel Coronavirus, or COVID-19.
-Students from grades 3–12 will be receiving lessons via Google Classroom, Pearson Education, Khan Academy and other sources.
-Students without home internet or those in grades Pre-K to 2 will be provided with traditional learning resources.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 27.84 mi of roadways, of which 23.29 mi were maintained by the municipality, 2.40 mi by Morris County and 2.15 mi by the New Jersey Department of Transportation.

 New Jersey Route 23 is the main highway serving Butler.
 County Route 511 also traverses the borough.
 Interstate 287 passes just outside the borough limits within neighboring municipalities.

 Public transportation

-NJ Transit bus service is provided on the 194 route to and from the Port Authority Bus Terminal in Midtown Manhattan, with seasonal service to Mountain Creek in Vernon Township on the 304 route.
+NJ Transit bus service is provided on the 194 route to and from the Port Authority Bus Terminal in Midtown Manhattan.